Bylaws

 Section 2: Removal of Committee Members

-Any Committee member who is not satisfactorily performing his/her duties may be asked to resign by a vote of a quorum of the Board of Directors.
+1. Any Committee member who is not satisfactorily performing their duties may be asked to resign by a vote of a quorum of the Board of Directors.

 ARTICLE VI: ELECTIONS